lyoshenka/grinfit/_posts/2014-11-02-molar-bears-mosh.md

   - millersville adjusted to our strategy at half. we didnt. we should have tried to play more handler-y O going downwind, and I should have called handlers (scottie and brown) to play upwind O points.
   - I should have put myself into the cup to stop their crashes
-- as the captain, I did a good job keeping the vibe positive but I did not attend to the team’s needs.
-I got caught up playing and talking from the sideline, but I needed to take a step back (multiple times throughout the game) and ask myself “what does the team need? what have I done already and what am I not doing yet?”
+- as the captain, I did a good job keeping the vibe positive but I did not attend to the team's needs.
+I got caught up playing and talking from the sideline, but I needed to take a step back (multiple times throughout the game) and ask myself "what does the team need? what have I done already and what am I not doing yet?"
 - catch my Ds, then run them back for goals
 - continue to work on throws in the wind, esp flicks and hammers and short-range throws